 Don't have experience?
 Think your web developer resume will look like a 404 page?

 It won't.
-I'll show you the trick smart junior web developers use to craft killer resumes in a minute.
+I'll show you one of the best resume tips that smart junior web developers use to craft killer resumes in a minute.

 First, kick off your resume with an objective statement.